Zekaeria/25-days-of-web-development/README.md

 # 25-days-of-web-development
+## Introduction
-A challenge to code a project every day for 25 days!
+A challenge to code a project every day for 25 days.